duplicati/duplicati.github.io/_posts/articles/2016-12-26-Choosing-Sizes.md

 modified: 2016-12-26T19:00:00
 tags: [overview]
 comments: true
-excerpt: This article describes the tradeoffs between involved in picking the sizes of blocks and volumes in Duplicati.
+excerpt: This article describes the tradeoffs involved in picking the sizes of blocks and volumes in Duplicati.

 ---